 With all sanitizing methods, once the pump parts, wash basin and bottle brush have been sanitized, place on an unused dish towel or paper towel in a clean area to air dry.
 Do not wipe or pat dry as this will reintroduce germs.

 Once dry, wash your hands thoroughly and reassemble the pump parts.
-As the CDC advise, store in a clean place such as in a new sealable food storage bag to prevent contamination during storage.
+As the CDC advises, store in a clean place such as in a new sealable food storage bag to prevent contamination during storage.

 How To Handle The Breast Pump After It’s Been Cleaned